Substituent: Nomenclature

 Note that some popular terms such as "vinyl" (when used to mean "polyvinyl") represent only a portion of the full chemical name.

 Methane substituents

 According to the above rules, a carbon atom in a molecule, considered as a substituent, has the following names depending on the number of hydrogens bound to it, and the type of bonds formed with the remainder of the molecule:

-Structures
+Notation

 In a chemical structural formula, an organic substituent such as methyl, ethyl, or aryl can be written as R (or R1, R2, etc.) It is a generic placeholder, the R derived from radical or rest, which may replace any portion of the formula as the author finds convenient.
 The first to use this symbol was Charles Frédéric Gerhardt in 1844.

 The symbol X is often used to denote electronegative substituents such as the halides.